-Tens of thousands of people in the US have recovered from COVID-19 but continue to experience feelings of exhaustion, little energy, and mental fogginess that linger for months.
-Known as “post-COVID long haulers,” they are grappling with uncertainty surrounding when –– and whether –– their health problems will resolve.
+Many thousands of people in the US have recovered from COVID-19 but continue to experience feelings of exhaustion, little energy, and mental fogginess that linger for months –– possible signs of long COVID, or PASC.
+These “long haulers” grapple with uncertainty around when –– and whether –– their health problems will resolve.

 For people with fibromyalgia, pain is a part of daily life, and exercising is probably not something they feel like doing.
 But experts say it’s one of the most effective strategies to help manage the condition.
 So what’s the best approach to getting started?

 It’s well known that getting enough sleep is critical to daily functioning and long-term health.
 Now, new research suggests that a lack of enough REM sleep may be related to earlier death in people at middle age or older.